Shivendra30/Shivendra30.github.io/_posts/2021-02-28-simple-answer-to-the-hard-problem-of-consciousness.md

 But you don’t have to wait for them!
 Solve this riddle every day from the comfort of your home.
 It’s the key to all life, it’s the key to the Universe.
 And the key is in your hands.

-## Mind Cafe’s Reset Your Mind: A Free 10-Day Email Course

-We’re offering a free course to all of our new subscribers as a thank you for your continued support.
-When you sign up using [**this link](https://mindcafe.ck.page/fba9da7818)**, we’ll send you tips on how to boost mental clarity and focus every two days.